What is rehabilitation?

 Your doctor may recommend the care of a rehabilitation medicine specialist to guide your recovery.
 A rehabilitation doctor will help you recover from or adjust to injuries to bones, muscles, tissues and nervous system (such as traumatic brain injury or stroke).

-Our doctors offer programs that may include
+Our doctors offer programs that may include:

 Rehabilitation may take place in the hospital (inpatient rehabilitation) or during office visits (outpatient rehabilitation).
-You can read more about the types of rehabilitation here.

 Other forms of rehabilitation assist in recovering from or adjusting to spinal cord injuries, sports injures, back pain, fibromyalgia, amputations and chronic pain., Your program may include use of a prosthetic limb or other adapted equipment.